seanox/remote-deployment-servlet/README.md

 Important: Automatic deployment must be disabled for the servlet container.
 For example, for Tomcat, this can be configured in `server.xml` via `autoDeploy`.

-__RemoteDeploymentPush__ is a command line tool and sends files, if necessary in chunks, using the Package header in the HTTP request and was developed specifically for RemoteDeploymentFilter.
+__RemoteDeploymentPush__ is a command line tool without further dependencies and sends files, if necessary in chunks, using the Package header in the HTTP request and was developed specifically for RemoteDeploymentFilter.

 ```
 usage: java -jar seanox-remote-deployment-0.9.0.jar <url> <file>